nextstrain/janus/README.md

 ```bash
 ./janus download
 ```

+*This command is required to be run before running the further commands below.*

 Dry run all builds defined in the `config.json` file, printing all rules that would be run without running them.
 Note that all `janus` arguments except `-l`